juntao/arenztopia/content/news/Issue 34.md

 OCA: That sounds amazing!
 How many fossils are in the OCHNM's storage, do you reckon?

-LK: Well, I've been the curator for 24 years, so I know the layout of the OCHNM storerooms, and I know that there are seventeen storerooms, actually more like warehouses, and each of them has 1,000 twelve-foot shelves which are also twenty feet long.
+LK: Well, I've been the curator for 24 years, so I know the layout of the OCHNM storerooms, and I know that there are seventeen storerooms, actually more like warehouses, and each of them has 1,000 shelves which are twelve feet tall, twenty feet long, and one foot wide.
 Each of the shelves can hold about 240 1x1x1 boxes of fossils.
 Each box will hold 5 fossils, as an approximation; and the fossils department controls 2 of the warehouses.
 So 5 times 240 times 1,000 times 2 is 2,400,000, which means that we have somewhere around two and a half million fossils in our collection.
+Remember, though, this isn't all huge complete dinosaur skulls or whatever.
+I would say that 90 percent of it is just fragments of shells or little scraps of rock which are in some way important to the department.

 OCA: Well, that looks like all the questions that we have today!
 Thank you for coming and telling us all these cool stories!